groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/how-to/how-to-make-cache-thread-safe-in-your-java-application.md

 We have a web-application where multiple users can simultaneously view the same file.
 The web-application uses [GroupDocs.Viewer](https://products.groupdocs.com/viewer) on the server-side and we want to make sure that multiple-threads can safely read from and write to the cache, in other words, make cache thread-safe.

 The [GroupDocs.Viewer](https://products.groupdocs.com/viewer) enables users to use caching to improve the performance of the application when the same document is processed multiple times ([read more about caching here]({{< ref "viewer/java/developer-guide/advanced-usage/caching/_index.md" >}}).)
-The [FileCache](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.caching/filecache) is a simple implementation of [ICache](https://apireference.groupdocs.com/java/viewer/groupdocs.viewer.caching/icache) interface that uses a local disk to store the cache files is available from the GroupDocs.Viewer.Caching namespace.
-The FileCache is not thread-safe, so our task is to make it thread-safe.
+The [FileCache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/FileCache) is a simple implementation of [Cache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/Cache) interface that uses a local disk to store the cache files is available from the com.groupdocs.viewer.caching package.
+The [FileCache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/FileCache) is not thread-safe, so our task is to make it thread-safe.

 ## The solution

-The FileCache class uses a local disk to read and write output file copies, so we need to make reads and writes to disk thread-safe.
-To do so, we need some kind of the list where we can store key or file ID and associated object that we'll lock around.
+The [FileCache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/FileCache) class uses a local disk to read and write output file copies, so we need to make reads and writes to disk thread-safe.
 The simplest way is using [synchronized](https://docs.oracle.com/javase/tutorial/essential/concurrency/locksync.html) block.
-Let's implement a class which will wrap around not thread-safe class which implements the Cache interface.
+Let's implement a class which will wrap around not thread-safe class which implements the [Cache](https://apireference.groupdocs.com/viewer/java/com.groupdocs.viewer.caching/Cache) interface.

 ```java
     class ThreadSafeCache implements Cache {